top of page

 • Highlights - JR Karuizawa Station: Karuizawa Prince Shopping Plaza, Yagasaki Park, Karuizawa New Art Museum, Kumoba Pond, Old Karuizawa Ginza Street.

-• Highlights - Nakakaruizawa Station: Stone Church, Karuizawa Kogen Church, Harunire Terrace.
+• Highlights - Nakakaruizawa Station: Stone Church, Karuizawa Kogen Church, Harunire Terrace (pictured).

 ©GoBeyondTravel.
 Proudly created with Wix.com